MazamaScience/reports/CA/draft_AB_617.md

 ## To what extent is community monitoring data open access?

 _INPROGRESS_
+**needs review, the data is actually at the site level, not the community level.
+Currently exploring this webpage https://aqview.arb.ca.gov/data.html.
+The entire text below may be wrong**
 The community monitoring data is open access.
 It is possible to have reports on [criteria](https://www.epa.gov/criteria-air-pollutants), toxic, and GHG pollutant emissions, including PM2.5.
 To access the [Air Quality Data (PST) Query Tool](https://www.arb.ca.gov/aqmis2/aqdselect.php) Click “air quality” on left shoulder of web page.
 You can get weekly and yearly data of any county and in csv format as well. *add higher level summary about what types of data are available*